5 (More) Great Movies I Never Want to Watch Again

 Few directors have explored the topic of faith as Martin Scorsese has.
 His entire filmography can be defined as an “obsession with the sacred and profane,” as Vox puts it.
-Most of his movies address the subject from the profane side of things, a few tackle the sacred head-on.
+Most of his movies address the subject from the profane side of things.
+A few tackle the sacred head-on.
 Silence is of the latter category.

-Two young Portuguese priests, played amazingly well by Adam Driver and Andrew Garfield, journey to isolationist Japan to find a third cleric, their mentor, who, according to the reports they have heard, has apostatised.
-They are smuggled in a country where Christians are the victims of a relentless persecution whose cruelty would put to shame Torquemada himself.
+Two young Portuguese priests, played amazingly well by Adam Driver and Andrew Garfield, travel to isolationist Japan to find a third cleric, their mentor, who, according to the reports they have heard, has apostatised.
+They are smuggled in a country where Christians are the victims of relentless persecution whose cruelty would put to shame Torquemada himself.

 It is not an action movie, although some scenes will have your heart racing.
 It is a contemplative movie that asks fundamental questions about faith, religion, who we are, what we seek, and how what we believe defines us.
 The movie is oftentimes violent and cruel, but never gratuitously.
 The horror always asks another question: how far can one man go for his faith?

 I was left full of questions.
 My mind raced for weeks after seeing this movie.
-I will admit I’m cheating you a bit here, since I watched it twice as I felt a second viewing was necessary to appreciate all the details.
+I will admit I’m cheating you a bit here since I watched it twice as I felt a second viewing was necessary to appreciate all the details.
 But twice is definitely enough.

 4. The Passion of the Christ (2004)